swt30/thesis/chapters/01-introduction/01-introduction.md

   \label{fig:exoplanet-discoveries}
 \end{figure}

+\begin{marginfigure}
+  \includegraphics{radius-separation}
+  \caption[Different detection techniques find planets with different properties] {Different detection techniques find planets with different properties.
+Radial velocity planets are often larger and further from the star than transiting planets.
+This is because different methods are biased in different ways: short-period planets are favoured by the transit method while massive planets are favoured by the radial velocity method. --- \emph{Data from \href{www.exoplanets.org}{http://www.exoplanets.org}}}
+  \label{fig:radius-separation}
+\end{marginfigure}

+### The field is driven by observations

-\newthought{Exoplanetary science,} like most fields of astronomy, is driven by observations.
+Exoplanetary science, like most fields of astronomy, is driven by observations.
 This should come as no surprise, and so it is a point we will not dwell on for too long.
 And although much of the formalism for understanding exoplanets initially carried over from our understanding of binary stars, it was the detection of the first extrasolar planets that drove the theoretical work behind improvements in the detection techniques.
 This includes better transit modelling, dynamical studies of systems, and instrumental design which is allowing improvements like high-contrast direct imaging.